Not just another urban oasis, Fort Canning Hill is a treasure trove of history and family-friendly places just waiting to be explored...

 Did you know that Fort Canning Centre was once a British Army barracks in 1926 before being reinvented as a place for the arts in the 1990s?
 And, to celebrate Singapore’s bicentennial last year, the centre was home to an immersive exhibit, From Singapore to Singaporean: The Bicentennial Experience.
 Right now, it’s currently closed, but the building is being considered by NParks to be reused as a heritage museum in the future, which will hopefully feature exhibits that showcase the history and natural history of the area.
 We can’t wait!

 Where: 5 Cox Terrace, Singapore 179620

 #7 // Skate along Armenian Street Park

 The hill might be too steep, but the Armenian Street Park is now 100% pedestrianised – woohoo!
 That means more places for the little ones to skate and scoot about.
 So strap on those helmets and zoom your way from Fort Canning Park to Bras Basah, Bugis, and the Civic District.
 Check out the plant collections showcased in mobile planter boxes around the main park for a little look into Peranakan culture.

 Housed within the charming Fort Canning Hotel, The Salon serves up Western classics with an Asian twist including delights such as Spaghetti Laksa and Mee Siam with Boston Lobster.
-Pop by on a Sunday for a late brekkie where kids can dine on spag bol, pizza and fish and chips from $8.
+Pop by on a Sunday for a late brekkie where kids can dine on spag bol, pizza and fish and chips.
 Brownie points for the small but fun play corner.

 Top image: Choo Yut Shing via Flickr